dotnet/csharpstandard/standard/types.md

 After executing this code, `i1` and `i2` will both have the value `2`.

-The API surface provided by `Expression<TDelegate>` is implementation-specific beyond the requirement for a `Compile` method described above.
+The API surface provided by `Expression<TDelegate>` is implementation-defined beyond the requirement for a `Compile` method described above.

-> *Note*: While the details of the API provided for expression trees are implementation-specific, it is expected that an implementation will:
+> *Note*: While the details of the API provided for expression trees are implementation-defined, it is expected that an implementation will:
 >
 > - Enable code to inspect and respond to the structure of an expression tree created as the result of a conversion from a lambda expression
 > - Enable expression trees to be created programatically within user code